Fugue in G minor, BWV 578: Score

 The fugue's four-and-a-half measure subject in G minor is one of Bach's most recognizable tunes.
 The fugue is in four voices.
 During the episodes, Bach uses one of Arcangelo Corelli's most famous techniques: imitation between two voices on an eighth note upbeat figure that first leaps up a fourth and then falls back down one step at a time.

 In other music

 Swedish heavy metal band Sabaton uses the beginning of the piece in the song "The Red Baron" from their album The Great War.
 The piece is transposed to C minor, and the first voice is lowered an octave relative to the second voice.
 The Carolina Crown Drum and Bugle Corps also included sections of the piece in the opener of their 2017 program "It Is".
+Dennis DeYoung of the American progressive rock band Styx in 1973 transposed the essential melody into the key of D minor (hence the use of quotation marks around "G minor" in the title) as an introduction to the following song on the album (Father) which is in D major.